 * You keep bashing the Manunuri ng Pelikulang Pilipino and the University of the Philippines Film Institute.
 What do you think are their problems?

-I not only came from these two institutions, I actively participated in their founding.
+I not only came from these two institutions, I was actively involved in their founding.
 For over a year I was the first and only graduate of what was then the country’s first film program, even though I signed up one semester after it opened; after a year of freelancing, I became the first Pinas film faculty who actually had a Pinas film degree – no big deal for me, but industry friends found it valuable.
 You’ll see me listed as corporate secretary of the MPP and not just founding director of the UPFI but final director of its preceding enterprise, the UP Film Center.
-(The national university probably believes one or the other distinction should be enough, but when the time comes to narrate the incipience of Philippine film studies, you’ll see that the UPFI could never have come about if I had not been in charge of the UPFC.)
 So if the day ever comes when I avoid talking about them, that should be cause for concern.